 Ambler Borough Park

 Established in 1937, this park has won accolades from local environmental groups as a beautiful and uniquely untouched ecosystem in an urban area.
 Located off Hendricks Street at Edgewood Drive, this natural area is a narrow 8.6 acres that straddles the Rose Valley Creek.
 This park is ideal for outdoor recreation activities including walking / hiking and nature observation.
+The walking of leased dogs is now permitted in Ambler Borough Park.
 Existing facilities include a swing set and a picnic table.
 There are no restroom facilities.

 Jean Thompson Park